2022–23 UC San Diego Tritons men's basketball team

 The 2022–23 UC San Diego Tritons men's basketball team represented the University of California, San Diego in the 2022–23 NCAA Division I men's basketball season.
-The Tritons, led by tenth-year head coach Eric Olen, played their home games at the LionTree Arena in La Jolla, California, as members of the Big West Conference.
+The Tritons, led by tenth-year head coach Eric Olen, played their home games at LionTree Arena in La Jolla, California as members of the Big West Conference.

-The Tritons are ineligible for postseason tournaments, including the NCAA tournament, as they are in the third year of the a four-year mandatory transition period to Division I.
+The Tritons finished the season 10–20, 5–13 in Big West play, to finish in ninth place.
+The Tritons were ineligible for postseason tournaments, including the NCAA tournament, as they were in the third year of a four-year mandatory transition period to Division I.

 Previous season

 The Tritons finished the 2021–22 season 13–16, 7–11 in Big West play, which would have put them in eighth place, but their conference games did not count on the records of the Tritons or any other member of the Big West, due to their four-year mandatory transition period to Division I.